codexns/golangconfig/docs/user.md

 By default `golangconfig` tries to detect all of your Go configuration by invoking your login shell.
-It will pull in your `PATH`, `GOPATH`, and any other environmental variables you have set.
+It will pull in your `PATH`, `GOPATH`, and any other environment variables you have set.

 ## Overriding the Environment